 Language is needed for any kind of communication, even people with speech impairments communicate with sign language and brail.
 Communication becomes difficult in situations where people don't understand each others' language.
 The inability to communicate using a language is known as language barrier to communication.

+Language barriers are the most common communication barriers which cause misunderstandings and misinterpretations between people.
+Most of the people in the world do not speak English or, even if they use, it is their second or third language.
+If the speaker and receiver do not use same language and words, there is no meaning to the communication.
+Not using the words that other person understands makes the communication ineffective and prevents message from being conveyed.

 Cultural barriers